BGforgeNet/bg2-tweaks-and-tricks/docs/gameplay.md

 Use if you can't resist yourself.

 #### Can't steal Carsomyr
 You really think that you can steal an enormous greatsword from an ancient red dragon?
-Come, Bilbo, get real.
+Come on, Bilbo, get real.

 ### True True Grandmastery
 It's well known that Grandmastery was nerfed in BG2 by Bioware for "balance".
 And there's a mod by W. Weimer that restores it to the original, unnerfed condition, much to the joy of many a fighter.
 And there's an option to open Grandmastery to multiclass characters, as well.